roman/Haskell-capataz/docs/v0.1/how-to/dynamic-supervisor.md

-# Create a dynamic supervisor
+# Create a Dynamic Supervisor

 ## Description